algosup/2024-2025-project-3-quickest-path-team-4/management/weeklyReports/week2.md

 1. **Complete Techincal Specifications**
  - We aim to finalize the Technical Specifications promptly so the technical leader can resume assisting the team with coding.
-2. **Finish the preprocessing version of the algorithm**
+2. **Finish the algorithm**
- - Before the end of next week, it is imperative that we finish a working version of the algorithm with preprocessing, which would allow us to complete the REST API and start working on finishing the algorithm with no distractions.
+ - Before the end of next week, it is imperative that we finish a working version of the algorithm with, which would allow us to complete the REST API.

 ## Conclusion